nrfconnect/sdk-nrf/doc/nrf/device_guides/working_with_nrf/nrf54h/ug_nrf54h20_architecture_ipc.rst

 The layers responsible for maintaining a stable full-duplex stream of data between two cores (MAC, Network, Transport) are implemented in an IPC transport library.
 The default IPC transport library for nRF54H20 is :ref:`ICMsg <zephyr:ipc_service_backend_icmsg>`.
 This lightweight library maintains the connection between a pair of cores for each IPC instance with minimal memory overhead.
-Each IPC instance between the Application Core and the PPR core requires an instance of the ICMsg library.
+Each IPC instance between the application core and the PPR core requires an instance of the ICMsg library.
-Each IPC instance between the Application Core and cores other than PPR (like the Radio Core) requires an instance of the ICBMsg library.
+Each IPC instance between the application core and cores other than PPR (like the radio core) requires an instance of the ICBMsg library.

 Each ICMsg library instance requires the following: